NethermindEth/sedge/docs/docs/quickstart/samples/run-validator.md

 :::

-Setup your keys running the following command from your Terminal:
+Set up your keys running the following command from your Terminal:

 ```
 sedge keys